SisyphusRex/greedy-coloring-algorithm/README.md

 C = a finite set of colors
 A valid coloring is a function f: V → C such that for every edge {x,y} ∈ E, f(x) ≠ f(y)

+A greedy algorithm makes the best choice for each piece of the problem based on the partial solution determined so far.

 ## Pseudocode
 * Number the set of possible colors, C
   * Assume ther is a large supply of different colors even though they may not all be used